casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 ### View account balance {#view-account-balance}

-You can check your account balance from the Web wallet:
+You can check your account balance from the block explorer:

 1. Follow the steps described in the "View account details" section above.
 2. On the **Liquid Account Balance** row, you will see your latest known account balance.